civol/HDLRuby/README.md

 <kind>(<name>) <block>
 ```

 Where `kind` is the kind of state, `name` is the name of the state, and `block` is the actions to execute for the corresponding state.
-The kinds of states are the followings:
+The kinds of states are the following:

  * reset: the state reached when resetting the FSM.
 This state can be forced to be asynchronous by setting the `name` argument to `:async` and forced to be synchronous by setting the `name` argument to `:sync`.
 By default, the `name` argument is to be omitted.
- * state: the default kind of state, it will be synchronous if the FSM is synchronous or asynchronous otherwise.
+ * state: the default kind of state, will be synchronous if the FSM is synchronous or asynchronous otherwise.
- * sync:  the synchronous kind of state, it will be synchronous whatever the kind of FSM is used.
+ * sync:  the synchronous kind of state, will be synchronous whatever the kind of FSM is used.
- * async: the asynchronous kind of state, it will be asynchronous whatever the kind of FSM is used.
+ * async: the asynchronous kind of state, will be asynchronous whatever the kind of FSM is used.

 In addition, it is possible to define a default action that will be executed whatever the state is using the following statement: